Close-up of a curled fern frond with sunlight in the background

 Simple drawing of a cookie with chocolate chips on a black background.

-In just one hour, I came face to face with layers of grief I had carried since my mother’s passing.
-As the breath deepened, sadness began to dissolve and pain gave way to clarity.
-I realized that this was not simply a breathing exercise, but a genuine opening to what is real.
+My first breathwork session showed me that in a way I was not prepared for.
+In just one hour, I came face to face with layers of grief I had carried since my mother's passing.
+As the breath deepened, something that had been locked for years began to move.
+Sadness dissolved.
+Pain gave way to clarity.
+I understood in that moment that this was not a breathing exercise.
+It was a genuine opening to what is real.

 A man stands with arms outstretched in a forest during daylight, surrounded by tall trees and shaded ground.

-The depth of this experience marked me profoundly.
-I decided to train as an Awareness Intensive facilitator and learn to hold this space of transformation.
+The depth of these experiences led me to train as an Awareness Intensive facilitator and to deepen my study of breathwork with several schools and mentors.

-I’ve been deeply shaped by the teachings of Adyashanti, Eckhart Tolle, Gangaji, Angelo DiLullo, the Compassionate Inquiry approach of Gabor Maté, the somatic wisdom behind Somatic Experiencing (Peter Levine), and the clear seeing of Byron Katie.
+Along the way I was shaped by the teachings of Adyashanti, Eckhart Tolle, Gangaji, and Angelo DiLullo.
+By the Compassionate Inquiry approach of Gabor Maté, the somatic wisdom of Peter Levine, and the clear seeing of Byron Katie.

-Their work continues to remind me that healing and awakening are not separate paths, but two movements arising from the same ground of presence.
+Each of them pointed in the same direction.
+That healing and awakening are not separate paths.
+They are two movements arising from the same ground of presence.

 A person lying on a pillow with light blonde hair, dressed in a blue patterned shirt, appears to be in a relaxed or contemplative state.
 A woman with dark hair tied back, wearing a black shirt with colorful embroidery, is sitting on the floor beside them, looking down at the person on the pillow.
 The setting is indoors with a polished floor and a brown background, possibly in a yoga or meditation space.